Toolbars and Word 2007

 One of the main user interface features of Word, up to version 2003, has been the ability to create toolbars and have the commands they contain available to documents.
-The big shock on changing to Word 2007 is that such toolbars are no longer available, however it is possible to add the Word 2000/3 toolbar buttons to Word 2007's ribbon by making the toolbars available in an add-in template as a custom toolbar, without resorting to third party ribbon editors such as fellow MVP Patrick Schmid's excellent Ribbon Customizer.
+The big shock on changing to Word 2007 (or Word 2010/13) is that such toolbars are no longer available, however it is possible to add the Word 2000/3 toolbar buttons to Word's new ribbon by making the toolbars available in an add-in template as a custom toolbar, without resorting to third party ribbon editors such as fellow MVP Patrick Schmid's useful Ribbon Customizer or by editing the ribbon XML code directly.

-Clearly you cannot do this if you don't have the earlier version of Word available, but as it is a simple matter to install office 2007 alongside an earlier version of Word, there is no reason when upgrading not to keep the older version of Word.
+Clearly you cannot do this if you don't have the earlier version of Word available, but as it is possible to install office 2007 2010 and/or later versions alongside an earlier version of Word, provided you take the few precautions described below, there is no reason when upgrading not to keep the older version of Word.
 You can even have them both running at the same time and switch between them, with the aid of a simple registry hack.

 Similarly you may find that if you attempt to open a mail attachment directly from an e-mail message (not the best of practices) that again Word 2003 may open to view the document.
 These phenomena are merely quirks of operating the two versions together.